mottaquikarim/pycontent/content/topics/functions.md

 ## Input/Output: Function Arguments & The `return` Statement

 When you create a function, you might need to feed it some input and have it give back some output.
-We call function input `arguments` and function output `return` values.
-Remember - both `arguments` and `return` values are *optional* depending on the purpose of your function.
+Remember having explicit input data or output data is *optional* and depends on the use case.

 Let's say we want to create a function to get the square of a number.
 At the most basic level, there are three parts:
 1. Input the number we want to square